jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Neutral or Unknown/Dunsparrow Beaumont.md

 Level-headed even when angry.
 Can be cold and stoic even to people she cares about.

 ### Relation to The Remnants
-- Romantically tied to [[Cassius]] Manath, they reconciled their differing opinions about Cas's role in the death of her father and Dunspero's role in the kidnapping of his sister
+- Romantically tied to [[Cassius]] Manath, they reconciled their differing opinions about Cas's role in the death of her father and Dunsparrow's role in the kidnapping of his sister
 - [[Varrick]] killed her father; she calls Varrick a vagabond and murderer and appears surprised with how important he is to Cassius

 ## Known Stats